pmichaillat/intermediate-macro/README.md

 ## Quizzes

-The `quizzes` folder contains the source files to the quizzes.
+The source files to the quizzes are contained in the `quizzes` folder.
 The quizzes are written with Pages, and then exported to PDF.
 There are 6 quizzes, each composed of many multiple-choice questions:

 + `quiz1.pages`, `quiz1.pdf` – Quiz on macroeconomic concepts
 + `quiz2.pages`, `quiz2.pdf` – Quiz on IS-LM model of business cycles